 Stocks from the 250 largest listed firms in the world.

 Global stocks of firms from which invest in real estate, such as offices, warehouses and apartments.

-Our Multi-Asset ETFs let you choose how much risk you want to take.
+VanEck's Multi-Asset ETFs let you choose how much risk you want to take.
 They have three levels of risk and return: conservative, balanced and growth.
 The higher the risk, the higher the expected return and vice versa.
 The graph below shows you how each of the three options has performed over the last 12 years.

 Source: VanEck.
 Past performance is not a reliable indicator for future performance.
 Please note that the performance includes income distributions gross of Dutch withholding tax because Dutch investors receive a refund of the 15% Dutch withholding tax levied.
 Different investor types and investors from other jurisdictions may not be able to achieve the same level of performance due to their tax status and local tax rules.
 Please see disclaimers at the end of the website.

-Risk: Investors should consider risks before investing.
+Risk of Multi-Asset ETF: Investors should consider risks before investing.
 See dedicated risk factors section on this website.

 The ETF invests in a multi-asset portfolio with a defensive focus.